network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Thus, we recommend testing uplink and downlink sequentially.
 Parallel testing is considered a future extension.

-### Reaching saturation
+### Reaching full link utilization

 The RPM Test gradually increases the number of TCP connections and measures "goodput" - the sum of actual data transferred across all connections in a unit of time.
-When the goodput stops increasing, it means that the network is used at its full capacity, meaning the path is saturated.
+When the goodput stops increasing, it means that the network is used at its full capacity.
 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.